Michel Magras

-Michel Magras (born 6 January 1954) is a member of the Senate of France, representing the island of Saint Barthélemy.
+Michel Magras (born 6 January 1954) is a former member of the Senate of France who represented the island of Saint Barthélemy from 2008 to 2020.
 He is a member of the Union for a Popular Movement.
-His brother Bruno Magras is Saint Barthélemy's current President of the Territorial Council of Saint Barthélemy and owns the St Barth Commuter local airline.
+His brother Bruno Magras is the current President of the Territorial Council of Saint Barthélemy and owns the St Barth Commuter local airline.